Most compression socks are purely synthetic.

 Compression socks that use cotton as part of their yarn construction, either as the primary fiber or as a wrapping around the synthetic core.
 The goal is to keep the graduated compression that makes them medically useful, while making them breathable and comfortable enough to wear all day.

-Yes, when made correctly.
+Yes, when made and tested correctly.
 The compression comes from the elastane (LYCRA or spandex) in the yarn, not the cotton itself.
-Mode socks are 15-20 mmHg graduated compression, the same as traditional synthetic socks.
+Mode socks are 15-20 mmHg graduated compression.
 Cotton affects comfort and breathability, not the compression level.

-For a 12-hour shift, yes.
+For a 12-hour shift, many people would agree cotton-blend compression is more comfortable.
 Synthetic socks trap heat and moisture, which gets noticeably uncomfortable by hour four.
-Cotton breathes and absorbs sweat, so your feet stay drier and your legs stay more comfortable for longer.
+Cotton breathes, so your feet stay comfortable longer.
 Most nurses who switch to cotton don't go back.

-What's the difference between cotton and bamboo compression socks?
+What's the difference between cotton-blend and bamboo compression socks?

-Both are natural fibers that outperform nylon in breathability and comfort.
+Both are natural fibers that outperform synthetics in breathability and comfort.
 Bamboo has natural antimicrobial properties (less odor) and tends to be very soft.
-Cotton is more familiar, lighter weight, and better in warm weather.
-Bamboo compression socks can be quite thick and hard to wear with shoes.
-Cotton compression socks are typically lighter and more versatile for everyday wear.
+Cotton is more familiar, lighter weight, and durable.

-Are cotton compression socks available in wide calf?
+Are cotton-blend compression socks available in wide calf?

 Compression socks that feel like regular socks.

 Made with cotton.
 15-20 mmHg.
 Lightweight enough for summer, breathable enough for a double shift.
-These are the socks you'll actually keep wearing.
+These are the compression socks you'll actually want to wear.